Ivy’s Stage 4 EGFR+ Adenocarcinoma Non-Small Cell Lung Cancer Story

 I remember my husband and I went back after lunch, and then we found out the results of the scan.

 I sat down with the orthopedic oncologist.
-He told me that they found from the PET scan there were some areas in my lungs that had lit up, almost three-centimeter mass in my upper right lung, along with some small nodules, but that was the main area.
+He told me that they found from the PET scan there were some areas in my lungs that had lit up, almost a 3-centimeter mass in my upper right lung, along with some small nodules, but that was the main area.

 He also said they found the elbow mass also lit up, so it was also cancerous, as well as an area in my neck, where I had experienced my neck pain.
 There were a few other bones that did, my rib and my pelvis.